 An awarding organisation should use the guidance to help it understand how to comply with the Project Qualification Level Conditions and associated requirements.

+Revisions to this document

+We have revised this document since it was originally published (see Appendix 1 for details), most recently in XX 2019.

+The XX 2019 version of this document introduces new guidance on the general conduct of reviews and appeals.
+It replaces all previous versions of Project Qualification Level Guidance and comes into effect at XX on XX 2019.

 Guidance set out in this document

 This document provides guidance on setting specified levels of attainment for project qualifications.